Our pathway to powering the state with affordable, clean and reliable energy for everyone

-The Electricity Infrastructure Roadmap (Roadmap) is delivering the network we need now and for the future.
-It will be built on a mix of renewable technologies, including solar and wind, large-scale energy storage, like pumped hydro and big batteries, and new network infrastructure.
+The Electricity Infrastructure Roadmap (Roadmap) is delivering the modern electricity network we need now and for the future.
+It is being built on a mix of renewable technologies including solar and wind farms, large-scale energy storage like big batteries, and new transmission lines.

-With one in three households generating power using rooftop solar, renewable energy is already making a positive difference in our everyday lives.
+With more than a third of NSW powered by renewable energy, our shift to renewables is already making a positive difference in our everyday lives.
 We’re upgrading and transforming our electricity network now to deliver more affordable, clean and reliable energy for everyone in NSW.

 We’re working together

-A range of entities and stakeholders are working together to deliver on NSW's plan to bring long-term energy affordability and reliability to everyone.
-Each entity has a distinct role in the coordination, monitoring and oversight of the plan’s implementation.
+A range of entities and stakeholders are working together to deliver NSW's plan to bring long-term energy affordability and reliability to everyone.
+Each has a distinct role.
+Learn more about the entities delivering the Electricity Infrastructure Roadmap.

-One of the cornerstones of our plan is the delivery of at least five Renewable Energy Zones (REZs) across NSW.
+One of the cornerstones of NSW’s energy transition is the delivery of at least five renewable energy zones (REZs) across the state.

 • Storage such as batteries, and

-• Network infrastructure such as high-voltage poles and wires.
+• Network infrastructure such as high-voltage transmission lines.

 We’re accelerating investment

 Through the Roadmap, we are accelerating investment in renewable energy.
-The Roadmap gives industry and investors the certainty they need to invest in the essential infrastructure required to bring long-term energy affordability and reliability for everyone.
+The Roadmap gives industry and investors the certainty they need to invest in the essential infrastructure required to meet our energy needs now and into the future.

 We’re engaging communities